How do you fold a handcart?

 How do you transport a handcart that is folded?

-The handy thing about a folding handcart is that you can easily store it and take it with you when you go to the beach or the amusement park, for example.
+The handy thing about a foldable one handcart is that you can easily store it and take it with you when you go to the beach or the amusement park for a day, for example.

 Some carts come with a handy carrying bag, or have a handle that you can lift it on.
 Do you have one without?
 Then, when folded, you can also lift it from the side (on the rod).